Colorado Winter Driving Survival Kit and Tips

 Colorado Winter Driving Survival Kitwinter driving pass accident

-Most likely you have a few items already in your car like a tow rope or a flashlight.
-However, if you’re serious about your survival, it’s worth the effort to get organized and become prepared.
+You likely have a few items already in your car, like a tow rope or flashlight.
+However, if you’re serious about your survival, getting organized and prepared is worth the effort.
 First, be mindful of where your gear is located.
 Things like extra clothes can be in the back seat or nearby.
-Flashlights, camp stoves, cell phone charges, and similar items need to be in an accessible compartment.
+Flashlights, camp stoves, cell phone charges, and similar items must be in an accessible compartment.
 At the same time, flat tire equipment, jumper cables, and other mechanical equipment will occupy yet other locations.
 It’s best to categorize your winter driving survival kit and locate where the items will be stored.
 Remember that freezing temperatures, snow, and ice add to the complexity of being stranded on the roadside.
-It’s not uncommon for the trunk and car door locks to become frozen.
-Wipers stop working, and wheel wells become jammed with frozen ice and snow.
+It’s common for the trunk and car door locks to freeze.
+Wipers stop working, and wheel wells become jammed with ice and snow.
 This means including items to help you deal with freezing conditions.

 Emergency items that need to be most readily accessible (in the vehicle)

 Being caught in the dead of winter means you need to be able to access your winter driving survival kit.
 The following list of items should be available in the backseat or in an easy-access spot.
-Most winter Drivers will already have these items, but just as a reminder.
+Most winter drivers will already have these items, but this is just a reminder.

 The Survival Kit Shopping Lists

 Use the links to add items to your Amazon shopping cart via our affiliate marketing program.
-Amazon will pay us back a little bit for making recommendations.
+Amazon will pay us a small commission for making recommendations.

 Get what you need all at once at Amazon.